 A favoured partner for eye care professionals, the Essilor Group provides many innovative solutions to improve vision care services for consumers.
 These include connected devices that help meet increasing demand for lenses personalised to wearers’ lifestyle or physiological parameters.
 To support this, we have launched the M’Eye fit measuring device designed for Eye Care Professionals in search of a rapid and professional solution to take standard lens fitting parameters.

-The Essilor Group has been ranked for consecutive six years among the world’s 100 most innovative companies by Forbes magazine.
+The Group was ranked among the world’s 100 most innovative companies for 8 years consecutive by Forbes Magazine*.

 +200 million euros dedicated to research and innovation each year